-Look out for these hairy caterpillars in Florida
+Look out for these hairy caterpillars in Florida.
+Here’s why

-SEMINOLE COUNTY, Fla. – The Florida Department of Health issued an alert to be on the lookout for hairy caterpillars.
+SEMINOLE COUNTY, Fla. – The Florida Department of Health issued an alert for hairy caterpillars.

 Health officials said the Orgyia leucostigma is also known as the white-marked tussock moth caterpillar.